Skip to Content

 Limit Screen Time

-tween buried in her screen in the car.
+Tween buried in her screen in the car.

 30. Watching videos or playing computer games for hours on end isn’t any healthier for kids in the car than it is at home.